How to Clean Artificial Turf: Mistakes That Damage It and What to Do Instead

 How often should artificial turf be cleaned?

-• Light rinsing and debris removal should be done as needed.
+Light rinsing and debris removal should be done as needed.
 Brushing should be done regularly in high-traffic areas.
+For homes with dogs, enzyme treatment of pet zones once a month prevents odor from building up.

 Do you need to clean artificial grass even if it looks fine?

-• Yes.
+Yes.
 Dust and fine debris build up over time even if turf appears clean.
+Pet urine residue also accumulates in the infill before any visible sign appears.

 What do you clean artificial grass with?